ts387/bioemu/README.md

 - [Citation](#citation)

 ## Installation
-bioemu is provided as a Linux-only pip-installable package:
+bioemu is provided as a Linux-only pip-installable package.
+We currently only support Python versions from 3.10 to 3.12:

 ```bash
 pip install bioemu